rdtscp/ct17-18/desc/part4/README.md

 git clone https://github.com/llvm-mirror/clang llvm/tools/clang
 ```

 You have been given an extra 30GB of space for this course.
-The Debug build of LLVM requires around 10GBs of disk space!
+The Debug build of LLVM requires around 30GB of disk space!
 Be careful not to fill up your home directory.
+If you are using DICE use the 'RelWithDebInfo' cmake build type, which uses less space.

 Create a directory called 'build' where you will build LLVM.
 This directory can be located anywhere EXCEPT under your LLVM source directory.
 We will place it under 'ug3-ct' in this document.